Kungsbacka/Grouper/README.md

 ## Dependencies

-Dependencies can vary depending on what kind of groups Grouper should manage (Azure AD, on-premise AD, or EXO) and which sources are used for members.
+Dependencies can vary depending on what kind of groups Grouper should manage (Entra ID, on-premise AD, or EXO) and which sources are used for members.
 Below is a list of all external dependencies:

-* Access to Azure AD and an Azure AD app registration with permission to read and write group members.
+* Access to Entra ID and an Entra ID app registration with permission to read and write group members.
 * Access to on-premise AD and a user account (or gMSA) with permission to read and write group members.
 * Access to Exchange Online and a user account with permission to read and write distribution group members.
 * Access to a database for Grouper documents (more information below).